FatemeOodar1996/FatemeOodar1996/README.md

-🚀 Frontend Developer | Next.js & React.js Enthusiast 🌐
+🚀 Frontend Developer | Next.js & React.js 🌐

 Hello there! 👩‍💻 My name is Fateme, and you can also call me Solale., a passionate frontend developer dedicated to crafting interactive and performant web applications using Next.js and React.js.
 I thrive on turning innovative ideas into scalable and elegant user interfaces.